Let’s build a clamp rack!

 A couple months back I had accumulated quite a few clamps, especially F style clamps, and had run out of room on my clamp rack.
 One of these days I want to build an all in one clamp rack solution but I am far from done acquiring clamps and am not ready at this point.
 So, I needed to come up with something quick so I could at least declutter my shop.
 This is what I came up with:

-It’s about as simple of a solution as I could imagine.
+It’s about as simple of a solution for a clamp rack as I could imagine.
 My shop has plywood walls so I could get away with using just a single piece of scrap 3/4″ plywood.
-If you don’t have plywood walls you can still make this out of a single piece or you could attach another piece and then attach that piece to the wall.
+If you don’t have plywood walls you can still make this clamp rack out of a single piece or you could attach another piece and then attach that piece to the wall.
 More on that later.
 Let’s get to the build.

 Materials and Tools